Excellent for multiple generations and as welcoming for two as it is for ten.

 There are two clay tennis courts just in back of my house along the driveway. these are used and maintained by a Tennis Association made up of myself and my cousins.
 You're are welcome to use the court closest to my house on a first-come first-serve basis.
 And if you would like play, please let me know.

 MISC.
 OTHER THINGS TO THINK ABOUT DOING

-Whale watch, visit Cape Cod dunes or bicycle along the Canal, visit the village Art Center, watch the 4th fireworks from the beach, find oysters off the pier.
+Whale watch, visit Cape Cod dunes or bicycle along the Canal, visit the village Art Center, watch the 4th fireworks from the beach, find oysters off the.